Importer of Record Service in the Republic of the Congo

 Aviation: Aircraft parts and maintenance tools fall under strict classification codes.
 An IOR ensures compliance with aerospace tariff rules.

-medical equipment: From diagnostic machines to personal protection gear, these items require proper import licensing.
+Medical equipment industry: From diagnostic machines to personal protection Equipment, these goods require proper import licensing.
 A reliable IOR works in tandem with customs to meet health regulations.

 Conclusion